You can turn cucumbers into pickles in about 40 minutes. It’s not difficult.

 - In a large stainless steel pot or nonstick saucepan combine water, vinegar, pickling salt, and sugar.
 Bring the mix to a boil over high heat, stirring constantly, until sugar and salt are dissolved.
 Reduce heat and simmer gently, stirring occasionally for 15 minutes until the brine is ready.
 Sweet and spicy dill pickles option: Use cider vinegar instead of white vinegar; add 2 hot chile peppers, seeded and minced to the to vinegar mixture.
 When adding dill to each jar also add to each jar ½ tablespoon mustard seeds, 1 bay leaf, ½ tablespoon black peppercorns, and 1 clove garlic halved.

 - Pour or ladle the hot brine over the cucumbers leaving a bit less than ½ inch headspace from the rim of the jar.
 (You can transfer the brine to a heat-proof pitcher to pour over the cucumbers if that will make it easier.)
 Run a thin non-metallic utensil around the inside of the jar checking for air pockets and allowing air to escape; add more brine if necessary.

 - Wipe the jar rims with a clean towel, set the lid in place then screw on the metal ring until snug not tight.

 - Return the jars to the rack and place the jars in the hot water pot (bath) and add enough water to cover the now lidded jars by about 1 inch.
-Bring the water to a boil and process the jars for 15 minutes--20 minutes at altitude of 1,000 to 6,000 feet; 25 minutes at altitude above 6,000 feet (start the timer when the water reaches a boil).
-After turn off the heat and leave the jars in the water for a few minutes.
+Bring the water to a boil and process the jars for 15 minutes--20 minutes at an altitude of 1,000 to 6,000 feet; 25 minutes at an altitude above 6,000 feet (start the timer when the water reaches a boil).
+After turning off the heat and leave the jars in the water for a few minutes.